 Medical expenses relating to the injury in question will also be covered.
 Special provisions exist for rehabilitation and cost of living supplements.
 However, those cost of living supplements only come into play if workers’ compensation and social security equal less than 80% of the employee’s monthly wage.
 There are also benefits to dependents upon an employee’s death.

 Central Virginia's Top Rated Personal

 That said, a number of issues can arise that may require additional legal action by the employee.
 For example, an employer may attempt to reimburse you for less than the amount to which you are actually entitled.
 Additionally, the injuries you have sustained may require a more comprehensive compensation package than what has been offered to you.

-In these cases, workers’ compensation determinations can be appealed.
+In these cases, workers’ compensation determinations can be appealed with the help of a Virginia work injury attorney.
 Alternatively, you can bring forward a lawsuit against your employer, provided your case is applicable under one of Virginia’s exceptions.

 For example, the workers’ compensation bar may not apply to a claim based on co-worker assault.
 This is the case even though workers’ compensation law does usually bar lawsuits against co-employees as well as against employers themselves.
 You can discuss whether or not the bar applies to your car with a workers’ compensation attorney in Virginia.

 Let Us Be The Heavy Hitters® For Your Case Speak To An Attorney Now

 How to File a Workers’ Compensation Claim in Virginia